Freiburg–Colmar railway: Breisach–Freiburg line (German section)

 Only about two kilometres of the line from Freiburg station to Neue Messe/Universität station were already electrified.
 The station, which was opened in 2000, was built on the location of Heidenhof junction where one of two curves connected to the Freiburg freight bypass until 1945.

 S-Bahn

 The line between Freiburg and Gottenheim was electrified from 1 February to the end of November 2019 as part of the Breisgau-S-Bahn 2020 project and went into operation on 15 December 2019.
 The line from Gottenheim to Breisach followed in February 2020.
 Mechanical signal boxes of the Einheit class were operated in Gottenheim until January 2019 and in Breisach until December 2019.
 Signalling at both stations is now remotely controlled from the "Breisach" work station at the electronic control centre in Freiburg-Wiehre.
-In the 2020 timetable, services were planned to be coupled or split every half hour in Gottenheim and hourly in Titisee.
-Due to problems in Gottenheim the point of separation was changed to Endingen a.
-K. In addition, there is only an hourly train between Titisee and Seebrugg on Sundays.
-However, trains kept failing, which was not well communicated.
-Therefore, a modified, less complicated timetable concept has applied to line S1 since 17 February 2020 under which the shuttle service between Gottenheim and Endingen a.
-K. remains; the coupling or splitting of trains is therefore no longer required in Gottenheim.
-This is intended to stabilise the timetable and ensure reliable operation.
-Those responsible want to return to the old timetable concept in June.
+Since the 2020 timetable, services are coupled or split every half hour in Gottenheim (for Breisach and for Endingen am Kaiserstuhl) and hourly in Titisee (for Seebrugg and for Villingen).